Dylan09231/CSCI490/README.md

 # CSCI490
 This project simulates a trading desktop application.
-It will feature an asynchronous approach that will use the users resources to run trading algorithms.
-The whole project will be compiled down into an executable that can be run on a desktop.
-A database must be connected to the desktop for market data and user information.
+It will feature a singleton approach that will use the users resources to run trading algorithms.
+The whole project (not including the database) will be compiled down into an executable that can be run on a desktop.

 User Stories

-As a student trader with little experience, I want a easy to use, intuitive, user interface.
+As a student trader with little experience, I want an easy to use, intuitive, user interface.

-As a trader, I want historical market values and trend analysis to help evaluate trades.
+As a trader, coin to dollar cost equiavlents.

-As an experienced crypto investor, I want multi wallet support to allow for portfolio diversification.
+As a trader and tech enthuasist, I want an application that does not take up alot of space on my computer.

 Languages
-Front end- HTML/Javascript
+Front end- winform
 Middle   - c#
 Back     - MySQL